Genome instability: Fragile Sites

 There are hotspots in the genome where DNA sequences are prone to gaps and breaks after inhibition of DNA synthesis such as in the aforementioned checkpoint arrest.
 These sites are called fragile sites, and can occur commonly as naturally present in most mammalian genomes or occur rarely as a result of mutations, such as DNA-repeat expansion.
-Rare fragile sites can lead to genetic disease such as fragile X mental retardation syndrome, myotonic dystrophy, Friedrich’s ataxia, and Huntington’s disease, most of which are caused by expansion of repeats at the DNA, RNA, or protein level.
+Rare fragile sites can lead to genetic disease such as fragile X mental retardation syndrome, myotonic dystrophy, Friedrich's ataxia, and Huntington's disease, most of which are caused by expansion of repeats at the DNA, RNA, or protein level.
 Although, seemingly harmful, these common fragile sites are conserved all the way to yeast and bacteria.
 These ubiquitous sites are characterized by trinucleotide repeats, most commonly CGG, CAG, GAA, and GCN.
 These trinucleotide repeats can form into hairpins, leading to difficulty of replication.
 Under replication stress, such as defective machinery or further DNA damage, DNA breaks and gaps can form at these fragile sites.
 Using a sister chromatid as repair is not a fool-proof backup as the surrounding DNA information of the n and n+1 repeat is virtually the same, leading to copy number variation.
-For example, the 16th copy of CGG might be mapped to the 13th copy of CGG in the sister chromatid since the surrounding DNA is both CGGCGGCGG…, leading to 3 extra copies of CGG in the final DNA sequence.
+For example, the 16th copy of CGG might be mapped to the 13th copy of CGG in the sister chromatid since the surrounding DNA is both CGGCGGCGG..., leading to 3 extra copies of CGG in the final DNA sequence.

 Transcription-associated instability

-In both E. coli and Saccromyces pombe, transcription sites tend to have higher recombination and mutation rates.
+In both E. coli and Saccharomyces pombe, transcription sites tend to have higher recombination and mutation rates.
 The coding or non-transcribed strand accumulates more mutations than the template strand.
 This is due to the fact that the coding strand is single-stranded during transcription, which is chemically more unstable than double-stranded DNA.
 During elongation of transcription, supercoiling can occur behind an elongating RNA polymerase, leading to single-stranded breaks.
 When the coding strand is single-stranded, it can also hybridize with itself, creating DNA secondary structures that can compromise replication.
-In E. coli, when attempting to transcribe GAA triplets such as those found in Friedrich’s ataxia, the resulting RNA and template strand can form mismatched loops between different repeats, leading the complementary segment in the coding-strand available to form its own loops which impede replication.
+In E. coli, when attempting to transcribe GAA triplets such as those found in Friedrich's ataxia, the resulting RNA and template strand can form mismatched loops between different repeats, leaving the complementary segment in the coding strand available to form its own loops which impede replication.
 Furthermore, replication of DNA and transcription of DNA are not temporally independent; they can occur at the same time and lead to collisions between the replication fork and RNA polymerase complex.
 In S. cerevisiae, Rrm3 helicase is found at highly transcribed genes in the yeast genome, which is recruited to stabilize a stalling replication fork as described above.
 This suggests that transcription is an obstacle to replication, which can lead to increased stress in the chromatin spanning the short distance between the unwound replication fork and transcription start site, potentially causing single-stranded DNA breaks.
-In yeast, proteins act as barriers at the 3’ of the transcription unit to prevent further travel of the DNA replication fork.
+In yeast, proteins act as barriers at the 3' of the transcription unit to prevent further travel of the DNA replication fork.